SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-explorer.md

 * If these properties have been customized previously, these values are used, see [*Customizing data point properties*](#customize-data-points).

-* If the data points have a matching definition in the Data Point Library, the values from the Data Point Library are used.
+* If the data points have a matching definition in the data point library, the values from the data point library are used.

-There can be more than one matching data point entry in the Data Point Library.
+There can be more than one matching data point entry in the data point library.
 In this case, the first one is selected automatically by the system.
 You can overwrite this selection by clicking the menu icon of the respective data point and selecting **Load [NAME] from Library**.

 ![edit data points](/images/users-guide/cockpit/cockpit-dataexplorer-edit.png)